Opentrons/Protocols/protocols/2c62b7/README.md

 30. While Magnetic Module is engaged, delay for 10 minutes to allow mag beads to dry.

-31. Heat elution buffer to 70C on the Temperature Module, then transfer 100 uL of elution buffer.
+31. Transfer Elution buffer from A12 of Reservoir 1 to plate on temperature module.
+Heat elution buffer to 70C on the Temperature Module, then transfer 100 uL of elution buffer to samples.

 32. Tip Mixing is performed (Tips are discarded).